 At some point in your life as a stylish college girl, you'll face an important choice: buying clothes, or buying books?
 Since books are non-negotiable in college, if you want to maximize your (few) leftover dollars, you need to know where to shop.

 There are tons of discount clothing stores out there, but which ones are worth shopping at, and which aren't?
-Some discount stores are fabulous, but most are really just cheap!
-There are tons of stores, like Forever 21, that have low prices and cute stuff... you just need to know which ones to visit.
+Some cheap shopping sites are fabulous, but many are just cheap!
+There are tons of affordable clothing retailers with low prices and stylish clothes... you just need to know which ones to shop.

 If you have champagne taste on a beer budget, dollar store clothing is not gonna cut it.
 You need to shop at the right places.